• 2024 Conference on Family Planning

 8:30 – 9:45 am

-Plenary Address – Understanding Fetal Personhood after Dobbs Jessica Mason Pieklo, JD – Executive Editor, Rewire News Group; Imani Gandy, JD – Editor at Large, Rewire News Group
+Plenary Address – Who Is the Patient?
+Understanding Fetal Personhood after Dobbs Jessica Mason Pieklo, JD – Executive Editor, Rewire News Group; Imani Gandy, JD – Editor at Large, Rewire News Group

 When the Supreme Court overturned Roe v Wade it set a path for future courts to recognize fetal personhood, upending not just the legal norms around personhood in this country, but medical ones as well.
 This session will explain how the Dobbs decision amplified the threat of fetal personhood, where the issue stands in the courts and legislatures, implications on the delivery of care, and what paths forward exist.